 Pour 1/2 to 1 cup water and vinegar, minding the ratio of 1:1, into the pan.
 Place the pan with vinegar on the stovetop until it boils a little.
 After letting it boil for a minute, remove the pan and pour the vinegar into the sink.

 Once empty, you can now add the baking soda.
 Baking soda is an effective cleaning tool that will help remove the stain.
-Use a dishwashing sponge, or steel scrub to eliminate any remnants of burnt food.
+Next, use a dishwashing sponge or steel scrub to eliminate any remnants of burnt food.
 Keep on rinsing the pan with water to finish the procedure.

-You can use any type of soda to do this procedure.
+You can use any soda to do this procedure.
 However, cola is the usual remedy for stains.
-Cola is acidic and acid is a common cleaning agent.
-Most acids are quite expensive, hence, soda can be a good alternative as a cleaning remedy.
+Cola is acidic, and acid is a common cleaning agent.
+Most acids are quite expensive; hence, soda can be a good alternative as a cleaning remedy.

 Fill the pan with cola and leave it for a few hours.
 You can do this procedure overnight then continue it the next day.
 Make use of a scraper to remove the stain, residue, or burnt food.

 - Scrub the saucepan with an aluminum foil

 Aluminum foil can’t only be used to cook food in the oven.
 It is also an effective solution to remove the mess on your pan.
 To start this procedure, you will have to make a baking soda paste.
 If you don’t know how to make it, you can mix baking soda with water, then voila!
 You now have a baking soda paste.

 Put some baking soda paste on the aluminum foil as if the latter is a dishwashing sponge.
 Scrub the foil with paste around the pan until you successfully remove the stain.
 After this, rinse the saucepan with soap water.
 Then, rinse it again with tap water to complete the procedure.